segmentstream-com/segmentstream-com.github.io/_docs/for-developer/naming.md

   * Campaign
   * ...

-* Выберите действия, которые можно производить с каждым объектом:
+* Select the actions that can be performed with each object:

-  Объект | Действие
+  Object | Action
   --- | ---
   Profile Info|Updated
   Product|Viewed, Clicked, Added, Removed